-The Defense Logistics Agency Troop Support celebrated over 63 years of combined service during a retirement ceremony November 29 in Philadelphia.
+The Defense Logistics Agency Troop Support celebrated the retirement of two civilian employees during a ceremony Sept.
+27 in Philadelphia.

-Each retiree received a certificate of retirement, DLA Troop Support mementos, a pin and a commander’s coin with a personalized note from Shirley.
+Each retiree received a certificate of retirement, DLA Troop Support mementos and a commander’s coin.
+In addition, Leslie’s husband, Roger, received a spouse’s certificate of appreciation.